BMI Federal Credit Union

 Three Steps Toward A Better Credit Score

 The truth is, most people don’t think about their credit score often.
-But the day you start talking about buying a home or car, or when you’re drawn into an electronics store by those big “12 Months Same As Cash” signs, suddenly your credit score is going to feel really important.
+But the day you start talking about buying a home or car, suddenly your credit score is going to feel really important.

 1. Get Smart

-Maybe you’ve seen them on commercials or heard about credit scores on the news, but what are they really?
 Your credit score is essentially your reputation—financially speaking.
 It’s a number that tells financial institutions and credit card companies how risky it will be for them to lend you money.
-So when you’re ready to buy that new car or just want to get a store credit card so you can purchase that nice TV, the lender may look at your credit score and decide whether or not to let you borrow money for the purchase, and at what interest rate.
+So when you’re ready to buy a new car or you just want to get a store credit card, the lender may look at your credit score and decide whether or not to let you borrow money for the purchase, and at what interest rate.

-As a lending institution, we think about credit scores a lot and we want to make sure our members’ are aware of their score and how to improve it, so we’re offering a free workshop about Understanding and Improving Your Credit Score.
-Come learn more about why your credit score matters and how you can improve it.
+As a lending institution, we think about credit scores a lot and we want to make sure our members’ are aware of their score and how to improve it.
+One of our workshop topics that we offer to our members and the community is called: Understanding and Improving Your Credit Score.
+Be on the lookout for the next workshop we have on this topic to learn about why your credit score matters and how you can improve it.

 2. Get Help